____foveon

 Conclusion:

-I don't think that image quality isn't all about, therefore I prefer to use compact cameras for infrared pictures.
-(At least the better ones).s
+Personally I don't consider file quality that important, therefore I prefer to use compact cameras for infrared pictures.
+(At least the better ones).

 [go back to sensitivity list] Foveon